Enforcing Alimony Orders in New Jersey

 If there are legitimate reasons for non-payment, such as a serious medical issue or sudden unemployment, there is nothing wrong with making some arrangements with the payor that can ultimately work to both of your advantages under the circumstances.
 Again, the goal is to get your alimony paid in the best way possible.
 Rather than litigation, there are times when an agreement, properly drafted to protect your rights while allowing the payor to stabilize, can be the best route to take.

-If you need to discuss enforcing your alimony order or to prepare an alimony agreement, call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation at 201-845-7400.
+If you need to discuss enforcing your alimony order or to prepare an alimony agreement, call the Law Offices of Peter Van Aulen for a free comprehensive in office consultation at 201-845-7400.